GoogleChromeLabs/quicklink/README.md

 Please note: this is by no means an exhaustive benchmark of the pros and cons of in-viewport link prefetching.
 Just a demo of the potential improvements the approach can offer.
 Your own mileage may heavily vary.

+## Additional notes

+### Session Stitching

+Cross-origin prefetching (e.g a.com/foo.html prefetches b.com/bar.html) has a number of limitations.
+One such limitation is with session-stitching. b.com may expect a.com's navigation requests to include session information (e.g a temporary ID - e.g b.com/bar.html?hash=<>&timestamp=<>), where this information is used to customize the experience or log information to analytics.
+If session-stitching requires a timestamp in the URL, what is prefetched and stored in the HTTP cache may not be the same as the one the user ultimately navigates to.
+This introduces a challenge as it can result in double prefetches.

+To workaround this problem, you can consider passing along session information via the [ping attribute](https://caniuse.com/#feat=ping) (separately) so the origin can stitch a session together asynchronously.

 ## Related projects

 * Using [Gatsby](https://gatsbyjs.org)?
 You already get most of this for free baked in.
 It uses `Intersection Observer` to prefetch all of the links that are in view and provided heavy inspiration for this project.